Skip to main content

 1. Third-party traffic arrives at the 3P Hub VPC through VPN, TGW Peering, or Direct Connect.

-2. In the 3P Hub VPC, traffic is directed to the Service Network Endpoint, which sends it to the VPC Lattice Service Network.
+2. In the 3P Hub VPC, traffic is directed to the Service Network Endpoint for the SN Outbound, which sends it to the VPC Lattice Service Network.

-3. VPC Lattice identifies the corresponding Resource Configuration and routes traffic to the Resource Gateway in the 3P Inspection VPC.
+3. VPC Lattice identifies the corresponding Resource Configuration in the SN Outbound and routes traffic to the Resource Gateway in the 3P Inspection VPC.

 4. The Resource Gateway delivers traffic to the internal service.
-The source IP our service sees is a VPC Lattice address, not the third party’s real IP.
+The source IP the internal service sees is a VPC Lattice address, not the third party’s real IP.

 5. The response follows the reverse path.